 There are currently 225 people on the Electoral Roll in the Parish in some 95 households.
-Within the Parish there is a school, East Anstey Primary School, and two churches, St. Michael’s Church and Allways End Methodist Church.
+Within the Parish there is a school, East Anstey Primary School, and a church, St. Michael’s Church.

 The Village Green, with a children’s play area, is in the centre of the village.
 The national flag and village flag are flown on the flagpole here on appropriate occasions.